iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-7.markdown

 layout: post
 author: Altion
 date:   2024-01-22
-# last_modified_at: 2024-01-22
+last_modified_at: 2024-01-27
 permalink: /posts/cyberpanel-7
 categories: cyberpanel, security research
 ---

-In CyberPanel versions between 1.7 (possibly earlier) and 2.3.4, the `FetchRemoteTransferStatus()` function used in 'Remote Backups' is missing sufficient authentication controls and is vulenerable to LFI.
+In CyberPanel versions between 1.7 (possibly earlier) and 2.3.4, the `FetchRemoteTransferStatus()` function used in 'Remote Backups' is missing sufficient authentication controls and is vulnerable to LFI.

 <table>
     <tr>